analogdevicesinc/msdk/Libraries/Cordio/docs/ARCHITECTURE.md

 # Architecture

 This document describes the Cordio software architecture.
+Refer to the Bluetooth specificaion Volume 1, Part A for additional information regarding the Bluetooth architecture.

 <p align="center">
   <img width="400" src="./pics/Software_Stack.jpg">